 Because air travel involves complex machinery at great heights, most accidents are severe, and injuries and fatalities are quite common.
-When someone is involved in a plane crash, the most effective and efficient way to sort out the mess is to hire an experienced aviation accident attorney, such as those at Rizio Liberty Lipinsky.
+When someone is involved in a plane crash, the most effective and efficient way to learn your best legal options and to recover financial compensation for your losses is to hire an experienced California aviation accident attorney, such as Rizio Lipinsky.

-The term aviation accident has a strict definition that was agreed upon in Annex 13 of the Convention on International Civil Aviation, which has been accepted by authorities in the U.S. and around the world.
-According to this definition, an aviation accident occurs any time a person is seriously injured or dies on an aircraft between the time of boarding and disembarking or when the aircraft is missing.
-Exceptions to this definition include injuries that are self-inflicted, inflicted by other people or from natural causes.
+The term “aviation accident” has a strict definition in Annex 13 of the Convention on International Civil Aviation.
+This definition has been accepted by authorities in the U.S. and around the world.
+According to this definition, an aviation accident occurs any time a person is seriously injured or dies on an aircraft between the time of boarding and disembarking, or when the plane goes missing.
+Exceptions to this definition include injuries or death that is self-inflicted, inflicted by other people, or from natural causes.

 Statistics on aviation accidents are recorded and analyzed each year by the National Transportation Safety Board (NTSB), a federal agency directly under the leadership of Congress.
-In 2014, the NTSB reported a total of 1,290 aviation accidents, and of these, 265 accidents resulted in 444 deaths.
+For example, in 2014, the NTSB reported a total of 1,290 aviation accidents, and of these, 265 accidents resulted in 444 deaths.

-While only 29 accidents and zero fatal accidents occurred in this year among commercial airlines, commuter and charter aircraft experienced 39 accidents, eight of which were fatal.
+While only 29 accidents and zero fatal accidents occurred that year among commercial airlines, commuter and charter aircraft experienced 39 accidents, eight of which were fatal.
 The vast majority of aviation accidents, injuries and fatalities are listed under general aviation, which includes private and recreational airplanes.

 When it comes to international aviation accidents, Boeing has compiled statistics for commercial aircraft in the U.S., Canada, and Worldwide.
 From 2006 to 2015, 182 accidents involving commercial aircraft occurred in the U.S. and Canada, and of these, 11 were fatal.
 In the rest of the world during the same period, there were 317 total accidents and 54 fatal crashes.

-Although the NTSB compiles aviation accident statistics, the Federal Aviation Administration (FAA) takes a closer look at individual accidents, how they occur and who is at fault.
+Although the NTSB compiles aviation accident statistics, the Federal Aviation Administration (FAA) takes a closer look at individual accidents.
+They look at how they occur and who is at fault.
 All aviation accidents fall within these four general groups: